20 white kitchen designs

 11. Plan it out

-When planning a kitchen reno don't forget about your appliances, they are large so and whilst they may not need to take centre stage visually, they must be accommodated for size.
+When planning a white kitchen ideas don't forget about your appliances, they are large so and whilst they may not need to take centre stage visually, they must be accommodated for size.
 If you are bringing in the fridge of your dreams, work from there for the rest of your floor plan.
 If it’s a freestanding stove you’re working with, decide on its location then plan your cabinetry around it

 12. El Naturale